 Greens Creek | Admiralty Island, Alaska

-Hecla’s 100%-owned and operated Greens Creek mine in southeast Alaska is one of the largest and lowest-cost primary silver mines in the world, last year producing 6.4 million ounces of silver at a cash cost, after of by-product credits, per silver ounce of $2.70 (a non GAAP measure)(1).
-Production in 2013 is expected to be approximately 7 million ounces of silver.
+Hecla’s 100%-owned and operated Greens Creek mine in southeast Alaska is one of the largest and lowest-cost primary silver mines in the world, last year producing 6.4 million ounces of silver at a Total Cash Cost, Net of By-Product Credits, per Silver Ounce of $2.70 (a non GAAP measure)(1).
+Production in 2013 is expected to again exceed 6 million ounces.

-In 2012, Greens Creek had record capital expenditure since the opening of the mine, a total of $62.2 million, which was focused on underground mine development, definition drilling, mining fleet replacement, tailings dam expansion, and the construction of expanded and upgraded camp facilities, all of which set us up for improved operations with a longer life.
+Greens Creek last year had record capital expenditure since the opening of the mine, a total of $62.2 million in 2012, which was focused on underground mine development, definition drilling, mining fleet replacement, tailings dam expansion, and the construction of expanded and upgraded camp facilities, all of which set us up for improved operations with a longer life.

-For the coming year, the capital expenditures budget is projected to be about $72.0 million, with a focus on mine rehabilitation around the historic East Ore Zone, continued mine development, as well as the purchase of new equipment.
+For the coming year, the capital expendutures budget is projected to be about $72 million, with a focus on mine rehabilitation around the historic East Ore Zone, continued mine development, as well as the purchase of new equipment.

 The mine holds current proven and probable silver reserves of 94.5 million ounces, 718,400 ounces of proven and probable gold reserves, as well as 767,410 tons of lead and 702,300 tons of zinc in proven and probable reserves.